-The Board, including through its Governance and Nominating Committee which oversees our ESG efforts, reviews and discusses with management our ESG initiatives and progress.
+The Board, including through its Governance and Nominating Committee which oversees our corporate responsibility efforts, reviews and discusses with management our environmental, social and governance initiatives and progress.
 We focus on minimizing the environmental impact of our operations and furthering social objectives through our business and relationships with our communities and employees.
 The diversity of our employees is a tremendous asset.
-We value diversity as a company and believe that diverse perspectives promote innovation and are crucial to the long-term success of our business.
+We believe that diverse perspectives promote innovation and are crucial to the long-term success of our business.